paulrozdeba/varanneal/README.md

-# varanneal
+# VarAnneal

 ### Overview
-varanneal is a Python module that uses the variational annealing (VA) algorithm introduced by Ye et. al. in [1] to perform state and parameter estimation in partially observed dynamical systems.
+VarAnneal is a Python module that uses the variational annealing (VA) algorithm introduced by Ye et. al. in [1] to perform state and parameter estimation in partially observed dynamical systems.
 This method requires optimization of a cost function that balances measurement error (deviations of state estimates from observations) and model error (deviations of trajectories from the assumed dynamical behavior given a state and parameter estimate).
 Derivatives